Malawi Airlines: Business trends

 Malawi Airlines was not profitable from its launch in 2014 until it reported a profit for 2021.
 Few financial and other trends have been made available by either of the main shareholders (years ending 31 December):

 As of April 2021, the company has incurred cumulative losses of MWK 14.09 billion (USD 17.86 million) and has accumulated debts of MWK 13.83 billion (USD 17.54 million).
 However, in June 2022, the airline announced that it had recorded its first profitable year with profits of MWK 4 billion (USD 4 million) in 2021.

 Head office

 The airline's head office is located within the Golden Peacock Shopping Complex in Lilongwe.

 Destinations

-Malawian Airlines serves the following destinations, as of November 2025:
+Malawi Airlines serves the following destinations, as of November 2025:

+The airline plans to add daily flights and expand new regional network routes to Pemba and Nampula in Mozambique, Kigali in Rwanda, as well as Entebbe in Uganda.
+It also plans to add another evening flight to Johannesburg, South Africa.

 Fleet

-As of February 2023 the airline's fleet consists of the following aircraft:
+As of August 2025, Malawi Airlines operates the following aircraft: